designmynight/designmynight-developers/site/content/collins/tracking/index.md

 There are 4 ways you can look at tracking:

-## Google/Facebook Tracking
+## Google Tracking

-Putting Google/Facebook code on the first enquire button in the CSS (this isn't tracking to completion but the drop off rate is about 10% on average from loading up the iframe so a quick and easy way to get a pretty accurate reading).
+Putting Google code on the first enquire button in the CSS (this isn't tracking to completion but the drop off rate is about 10% on average from loading up the iframe so a quick and easy way to get a pretty accurate reading).
 Useful guide for developers on [Adding Google Analytics Tracking Code to the booking widget](https://collins.uservoice.com/knowledgebase/articles/863856-adding-google-analytics-tracking-code-to-the-booki).

 ## Custom Source for multiple booking widgets